We aim, with you, to truly experience and strengthen our common values of

 Much of the time we will be riding downhill; occasionally there are places with more challenging inclines and terrains.

-There are a few options sections of narrow single track through dense vegetation which are challenging – you can choose a less challenging route, or ride in our support van.
+There are a few options sections of narrow single track through dense vegetation which can be challenging – remember you can always choose a less challenging route, or ride in our support van.

 Required Fitness Level

-For the most part the ride is downhill and requires an average fitness level.
+For the most part the ride is downhill and requires that you are a comfortable bike-rider, who can manoeuvre different terrains.

 On all our cycling trips a support vehicle accompanies the riders.